toxster/picdump/README.md

 ```

 # Worker
-the app use sidekiq for parallell processing on SMP capable system (using Celluloid)
+the app use sidekiq for parallell processing on SMP capable system (using Celluloid) when a mailgun event is received by the web/api app, it enqueues it and the task is then executed on a worker node(s).

 ## To install (on osx)
 ```bash
 $ bundle install